‘Fortunate’ Indiana high school reflects on thwarted school attack

 Less explored is what happens when a potential school shooting is successfully thwarted – how the community reacts to the near-tragedy and the lessons learned from a successful intervention.

-The Mooresville student, Trinity Shockley, now 19, is expected to plead guilty to conspiracy to commit murder on Monday in an Indiana courtroom as part of a plea deal with prosecutors.
-The “contested” plea hearing – the debate is over the length of the sentence – will include presentations of evidence, prosecutors said.
+The Mooresville student, Trinity Shockley, now 19, pleaded guilty to conspiracy to commit murder on Monday in an Indiana courtroom as part of a plea deal with prosecutors.
+Shockley received a 20-year sentence, with 12 years in prison and eight years suspended, followed by five years of probation, her attorney confirmed.

 Ahead of the hearing, CNN reviewed the available information about the case and spoke with school officials to better understand what happened and the lessons for other school districts.